Anshuy11/Anshuy11/README.md

 # 👋 Hi, I'm Anshu Yadav

-I'm a Frontend Developer with **2.8+ years** of experience in building scalable React and Next.js apps.
-Skilled in frontend system design, including SSR/CSR strategies, Redux/Context-based state management, and lazy loading for performance.
+I'm a Frontend-focused full-stack Developer with **3+** years of experience designing and building scalable React, Next.js and Node.js applications with a focus on performance and clean architecture.

 ### 🚀 Tech Stack